 Pro Tip: As a general rule, never place a huge image at the top of your content.
 This will distract the reader, making him more likely to stop scrolling and move on…perhaps to your competitor!

 Before you begin shrinking down your image, be sure you save the original.
 This will allow you to come back to it, should you accidentally make it too small.
 While you can always shrink an image down, it’s impossible to enlarge it once it’s shrunk.
 What you’ll end up with is a grainy, pixilated image.
 No good!

 So if your image starts at 2000 pixels, reduce it to 500.
 Have a look, ensuring you haven’t made it too small; then, if necessary, shrink again.
-What you’re looking for is the perfect balance between pixel size and quality of the image: What use is a dinky image that nobody can see?
+You’re looking for the perfect balance between pixel size and quality of the image: What use is a dinky image that nobody can see?

 Other Image Considerations

 When done correctly, images can help boost your search ranking.
 To properly optimize your images, we recommend that you: